thewpsquad/squad-modules/readme.txt

 Donate link: https://www.buymeacoffee.com/mralaminahamed
 Tags: divi, divi module, divi theme, divi builder, divi page builder Requires at least: 5.0.0
-Tested up to: 6.5
+Tested up to: 6.6
 Requires PHP: 5.6
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-The Essential Divi plugin, offering 25+ stunning free modules like Advanced Divider, Flip box, and more.
+The Essential Divi plugin, offering 20+ stunning free modules like Advanced Divider, Flip box, and more.

 == Description ==

 = A All-in-One advanced Divi plugin for the Divi Page Builder =

-Enhance your Divi page building experience with 30+ creative modules and extensions.
-Add powers to your page builder using our easy-to-use modules those were designed to make your next WordPress page and posts design easier and prettier than ever before.
+Enhance your Divi page building experience with 20+ powerful free modules and extensions.
+Add powers to your page builder using our easy-to-use modules that were designed to make your next WordPress page and posts design easier and prettier than ever before.

 ### Explore these helpful resources:
 <ul>